 Subaortic Stenosis

-Subaortic stenosis in dogs when there is a constriction below the aortic valve.
-This makes it super hard for the heart to continue pumping blood.
-SAS is usually common in larger dog breeds.
+Subaortic stenosis occurs when there is a constriction below the aortic valve.
+This makes it difficult for the heart to pump blood effectively.
+Cavalier King Charles Spaniel, Boxers, and other large breeds are commonly affected.

 Signs of Subaortic Stenosis